 - Tracking lead/customer behavior

 - Email marketing/segmentation

 What is project management software?

-Project management platforms are designed to help team leaders reach company goals.
+Project management software is designed to help team leaders reach company goals.
 This includes delegating tasks, overseeing progress, and reviewing analytics reports.

 Some PM platforms use a mix of boards and charts to provide a visual of what’s being done, by who, and by when.
 The goal of PM software is to improve project outcomes, which is essential when 9.9% of every dollar is wasted due to poor project performance.